Wolfs (film)

 Wolfs is a 2024 American action comedy film written and directed by Jon Watts.
-Starring George Clooney and Brad Pitt, it follows two nameless, professional fixers who are forced to work together on a job despite their preference to operate as lone wolves.
+Starring George Clooney, Brad Pitt, and Austin Abrams, it follows two nameless, professional fixers who are forced to work together on a job despite their preference to operate as lone wolves.

 Wolfs premiered out of competition at the Venice International Film Festival on September 1, 2024, to lukewarm reviews.
 It had a one-week limited theatrical release starting on September 20, 2024, it received mixed reviews from critics, and was released a week after on Apple TV+, where it became the streaming service's most-viewed film.
-Apple's decision to pivot the film to streaming despite pre-arranged agreements for a theatrical release led Watts to not move forward with a planned sequel.
+Apple's decision to pivot the film to streaming despite pre-arranged agreements for a theatrical release led Watts not to move forward with a planned sequel.
+However, Sony Pictures (through Columbia Pictures) retains the distribution rights to the film for its video on demand release.